-11.6 Legal Remedies

-Where the Association intends to take legal action, we will consult with the Associations appointed Solicitor.
-The Solicitor can also provide advice and assistance on the preparation of cases for repossession or if an Anti-Social Behaviour Order is sought, and they should be consulted at an early opportunity where a case may lead to such action.

-11.7 Legal action will be taken where non legal measures have been exhausted or where the anti-social behaviour is so severe as to merit immediate legal action.
-In cases where legal action is proposed, the Housing Services Officer should prepare a report for consideration by the Housing Services Manager.
+11.6 Where the Association intends to take legal action, we will consult with the Association's appointed Solicitor.
+The Solicitor can provide advice and assistance on the preparation of cases for repossession or if an Antisocial Behaviour Order is sought, and they should be consulted at an early opportunity where a case may lead to such action.
+Legal action will be taken where non-legal measures have been exhausted or where the antisocial behaviour is so severe as to merit immediate legal action.
+In cases where legal action is proposed, the Housing Services Officer should prepare a report for consideration by the Director of Housing Services.